phylotastic/phylotastic-portal/design/workflows.md

 ## a note about common names

-Search on "<common name> taxonomy" sometimes yields uniprot hits.
+Search on "common_name taxonomy" sometimes yields uniprot hits.

-Search on "<common name> nomenclature" usually reveals binomial in top few hits, unless it is not a species or genus, but something like "beetle" or "fly".
+Search on "common_name nomenclature" usually reveals binomial in top few hits, unless it is not a species or genus, but something like "beetle" or "fly".

 ## Lists